CryptoBlades/cb-gitbook-wiki/getting-started/multiple-accounts.md

 # Multiple Accounts

-Having multiple accounts is allowed in CryptoBlades, and is balanced through the use of the stamina time gate.
+Having multiple accounts is allowed in CryptoWar, and is balanced through the use of the stamina time gate.

 Each account of four characters is required to have their own weapon, as a 24 hour trade lock prevents the passing of one weapon to multiple accounts.